- Types of External Hard Drives

 The Best PS4 External Hard Drive

-That said, speed is a factor.
 If you’re looking to improve speed and don’t mind decreased capacity, a portable SSD such as the G-Drive Mobile SSD or T5 will load your games faster.
 For capacity and price, though, we have to give it to the Elements drive for PS4.

 The Best Xbox One External Hard Drive

 Any drive can be used with the Xbox One by plugging it into one of the USB ports.
 Unlike with the PS4, though, storage capacity is a major concern.
 Microsoft enjoys using uncompressed textures, leading first-party titles to take 100GB or even 200GB of space.
-Because of that, a high-capacity, low-cost drive, such as the Western Digital My Book, is ideal.
+Because of that, a high-capacity, low-cost option, such as the Western Digital My Book, is ideal.

 The Xbox One and Xbox One X are smaller than the PS4 Pro, too, so you can afford extra space next to the console.
 That said, My Books come with a lot of features that’ll be irrelevant when plugged in to a console, namely encryption and backup.